Soup f The Day: With Army Of Brass Author Jeremiah Rickert

 Speaking of giveaways, we’ve got one going on for the entire blog tour, so between April 13-May 13, enter to win ebooks from our writers.

-This entry was posted on April 25, 2018 by Penny Blake.
+This entry was posted on April 25, 2018 by Glitzy Demon.
 It was filed under blog tours, Soup of the day, Uncategorized and was tagged with airships, Army of Brass, authors, blog tours, books, collaborative writing challenge, geek, history, interviews, Lancaster, nerd, Pagan, reading, sci fi, science fiction, soup, steampunk, technology, tips for writers, witch, writing.